TownLake/blog-samrhea-legacy/content/post/gitlab-auth.md

 ### Web app flow

-Now that I have a certificate for `samrhea.com`, I can connect the web application component of GitHub to Cloudflare.
+Now that I have a certificate for `samrhea.com`, I can connect the web application component of GitLab to Cloudflare.
 I only need a single command to do so. `cloudflared` will handle creating the DNS records for this subdomain and proxy requests back to the HTTP port specified.

 > This command should be run as a `systemd` service for long-term use; if it terminates, the web app will be unavailable.